 Be sure to include a visit to Jennacubbine on your way past; it’s only 5km off the main road coming from either Toodyay or Northam.

-Goomalling is the first Wheatbelt town on the Pioneers’ Pathway, an alternative self-drive route from Perth to Merridin, following the path once used by prospectors on their way to the Yilgarn and Kalgoorlie goldfields.
+Goomalling is the second Wheatbelt town on the Pioneers’ Pathway, an alternative self-drive route from Perth to Merredin, following the path once used by prospectors on their way to the Yilgarn and Kalgoorlie goldfields.
 The historic Slater Homestead in Goomalling was once a wayside inn catering for these pioneers, and has now been restored to its former glory displaying the way of life back in the 1800s.